AU-Avengers/docs.toum.gg/docs/roles/crewmate/investigative/Investigator.md

 | Footprint Duration   |             Changes how long footprints are visible for.             |  Seconds   |   10s   |   1s - 15s   |
 | Anonymous Footprints |    Determines if footprints are color coded based off the player.    |   Toggle   |  False  | True / False |
 | Show Vent Footprints | Determines if footprints are visible from a player that's in a vent. |   Toggle   |  False  | True / False |

+### Strategy Guide

+Follow the footprints of anyone you deem suspicious and keep your distance.
+If you're careful enough, you might just find a pesky venter!